gromacs/gromacs/docs/dev-manual/physical_validation.rst

 available physical validations.

 The script requires a ``json`` file defining the tests as an input.
-Among other options, it allows to define the GROMACS binary and the working directory to be used, and to decide whether to only prepare the simulations, prepare and run the simulations, only analyze the simulations, or do all three steps at once.
+Among other options, it allows to define the |Gromacs| binary and the working directory to be used, and to decide whether to only prepare the simulations, prepare and run the simulations, only analyze the simulations, or do all three steps at once.